knowler/restart-animations-element/README.md

 # Restart Animations Element

-A custom element for restart animations on the page or for another element.
+A custom element for restarting animations on the page or for another element.
 This only works for animations that persist.

 ## Usage